NLeSC/pycoeman/README.md

 ### Parallel commands in SGE clusters

-The tool `coeman-par-sge` is used to run parallel commands specified by the XML configuration files in SGE clusters, it submits jobs to the cluster queuing system.
-SGE clusters usually have a shared folder where all the nodes can access.
-However, since massive simultaneous access to the shared folder is discouraged, usually local storage in the execution nodes is used when possible.
-For pycoeman to work properly, the required data must be in a location that can be accessed from all the cluster nodes computers.
-This tool requires to specify the data directory, a setenv file and local output directory.
-All these files and folders and the XML configuration file must be in a shared folder.
-The tool also requires to specify a remote execution directory.
-This is the directory in each remote node where the execution of the commends will be done.
-To submit the different jobs to the queuing system, run the produced submission script.
+The tools with the suffix `-sge` run commands in clusters with Sun Grid Engine (SGE) queuing system.
+SGE clusters are configured to have all the nodes with access to a shared folder.
+Having all nodes simultaneously reading and writing to the shared storage is discouraged.
+Hence, for performance reasons the user should copy the input data from the shared storage to the node's local storage and use a local directory to store command's outputs.

+To use `coeman-par-sge` the user needs to specify an execution directory, which should also be local, and a *setenv file* to set the environment at the remote machines.
+The *setenv* file and the XML configuration file should be placed at the shared folder.
+Once the user runs the `coeman-par-sge` tool its output is a submission script.
+The user should run it to submit the different jobs to a SGE queuing system.
 It is assumed that the software locations are shared between all the nodes and that the setenv file will set the environment properly in all the nodes.

 ### Monitoring